Native American Folktales

 Allow time for each team to report to the whole group.
 They should begin by sharing the research on their group and then providing a summary of their story.
 They should next go over their discussion questions.

-After researching Native American roles in modern philanthropy, learners have the option of investigating a specific “giving program” related to Native Americans today and contribute resources to the program of their choice.
+Learners have the option of investigating a specific “giving program” related to Native Americans today and contribute resources to the program of their choice.

 Strand PHIL.I Definitions of Philanthropy